WeirdMidas/SkySceneAddon/README.md

 If you have kernel 4.19 (on a Qualcomm/Snapdragon device) or kernel 5.4 and android 12+, you can choose to use [Cirno](https://github.com/Freezer-Team/Cirno), a "module-app" that freezes processes that the user is not using at the moment/in the recents tab automatically, this will reduce a little the energy consumption and proportionally the RAM consumption.
 It can be useful to fully control the background processes.

+### Tips for imitating some Google-like aspects

+If you want to slightly imitate Google's memory management (like Google Pixels), here are some recommendations, follow only those that you find coherent for your management style and performance and energy saving needs:

+1. 2 or 4 threads for kswapd.
+Some Google devices focused on energy saving use 2 threads instead of 4.

+2. Use small cores with preference for kswapd.
+Instead of using cores 0-6 (the module's default), use cores 0-3 or 0-5 (depending on whether your phone is a 4x4 or 6x2).
+This is because Google prefers to put swapping in the "background" instead of a "proactive" task in freeing up memory.

+3. Use lmkd psi + minfree, Google currently uses lmkd with the combination of psi and minfree, even though psi is in theory a "total replacement for minfree".
+This is because minfree can end up saving the device from OOM situations where lmkd was too slow to save the device.

+4. Use the zstd or lz4 algorithm depending on the number of kswapd threads you chose.
+4 threads = zstd, 2 threads = lz4.
+This is because the stronger the algorithm used, the more threads are recommended to avoid congestion, the lighter the algorithm, the fewer threads can perform with less total energy consumption.

+5. Keep half of the RAM as ZRAM + Use zram writeback instead of swapfile.
+Avoids latency spikes and ends up integrating better with ZRAM.

 ### Tips for using Cirno to its full potential

 Here are some tips for using Cirno (Freeze Cgroup) to its full potential: